New Super Mario Bros. Wii: Development

+Following the critical and commercial success of New Super Mario Bros., Miyamoto hoped that the game would turn into a staple game for the Wii and achieve similar levels of success.
 Miyamoto wanted the game to be accessible to all players, and thus tried to balance its difficulty via features catering both to casual and hardcore Super Mario fans.
-After the release of New Super Mario Bros. for the Nintendo DS, which Miyamoto felt had not been hard enough in retrospect, he wanted to create a new Super Mario game which would provide a higher level of challenge for players who desired one.
+In response to being questioned if there was anything about New Super Mario Bros. that Miyamoto considered could be improved, he responded that he felt it had not been hard enough in retrospect, and wanted to follow it with a Super Mario game which would provide a higher level of challenge for players who desired one.
 Simultaneously, the Super Guide feature, which would allow a player to watch a level get completed before trying again after failing a certain number of times, was included with the game in order to make the game accessible to unfamiliar players as well.
+The Super Guide was first conceived by Miyamoto in a June 2008 patent for a "Kind Code" with three demo play modes: Game, in which, when the player gets stuck during standard gameplay, they can view a walkthrough video that appears in the screen's top right corner; Digest, where the player can watch developer gameplay and join the game at a particular point, but cannot save; and Scene Menu, in which players go directly to specific parts of the game without loading their games or watching the digest.
 The development team decided to include the feature as an option that would appear in a level after failing a certain number of times to prevent hindering the experience for more experienced players.
-As an extra incentive for advanced players, the team also added achievements that could be earned by completing the game without making the green block appear in any levels.
+As an extra incentive for advanced players, the team also added achievements that could be earned by completing the game without making the green Super Guide block appear in those levels.
 The ability for a player to put themselves into a bubble and opt out of doing a level was devised so that both novice players and more experienced ones could play without interfering with each other.
-Miyamoto also hoped for the game to turn into a staple game for the Wii and achieve levels of success similar to that of New Super Mario Bros.